centrifuge/centrifuge-chain/pallets/crowdloan-claim/README.md

 | `claim_reward` | origin | … | … |
 | `claim_reward_with_identity_proof` | origin | … | … |

-### Module Errors
+### Pallet Errors

-This module exports the following errors:
+This pallet exports the following errors:

 | Error | Description |
 | ----- | ----------- |
 | `NotEnoughFunds` | … |

-## Module Documentation
+## Pallet Documentation

-You can see this module's reference documentation with the following command:
+You can see this pallet's reference documentation with the following command:

 ```sh
 $ cargo doc --package crowdloan-claim --open